-- Frequency control resolution as low as 5 ppt.
-This high resolution minimizes accumulated time error in synchronization applications. - 2) Lower system cost A VCTCXO may need a Digital to Analog Converter (DAC) to drive the control voltage input.
+- 1) Frequency control resolution as low as 5 ppt.
+This high resolution minimizes accumulated time error in synchronization applications. - Lower system cost A VCTCXO may need a Digital to Analog Converter (DAC) to drive the control voltage input.
 In a DCTXCO, the frequency control is achieved digitally by register writes to the control registers via I2C, thereby eliminating the need for a DAC. - 3) Better noise immunity The analog signal used to drive the voltage control pin of a VCTCXO can be sensitive to noise, and the trace over which the signal is routed can be susceptible to noise coupling from the system.
 The DCTCXO does not suffer from analog noise coupling since the frequency control is performed digitally through I2C.

-Figure 24.
+Figure 38.
 Block Diagram

-- 4) No frequency-pull non-linearity The frequency pulling is achieved via fractional feedback divider of the PLL, eliminating any pull non-linearity concerns typical of quartz-based VCTCXOs.
-This improves dynamic performance in closed-loop applications. - 5) Programmable wide pull range The DCTCXO pulling mechanism is via the fractional feedback divider and is therefore not constrained by resonator pullability as in quartz-based solutions.
-The SiT5187 offers 16 frequency pull-range options from ±6.25ppm to ±3200 ppm, providing system designers great flexibility.
+No frequency-pull non-linearity - The frequency pulling is achieved via fractional feedback divider of the PLL, eliminating any pull non-linearity concerns typical of quartz-based VCTCXOs.
+This improves dynamic performance in closed-loop applications.

+5) Programmable wide pull range - The DCTCXO pulling mechanism is via the fractional feedback divider and is therefore not constrained by resonator pullability as in quartz-based solutions.
+The SiT5186 offers 16 frequency pull-range options from ±6.25ppm to ±3200ppm, providing system designers great flexibility.

-Refer to Appendix 2 Design Considerations with DCTCXO for more information on critical DCTCXO parameters including pull range, absolute pull range, frequency output, and I2C control registers.
+Refer to DCTCXO-Specific Design Considerations for more information on critical DCTCXO parameters including pull range, absolute pull range, frequency output, and I2C control registers.

-VCXO-Specific Design Considerations
+VCTCXO-Specific Design Considerations